 Since offshoring requires doing business in another country, you’ll need a software R&D center for your engineering team abroad.
 IT staffing services, HR payroll, accounting, real estate consultations, legal & compliance support, and other additional services will be of good use for running your offshore development center.

 Dwelling on the difference between onshoring and offshoring, it’s vital to mention that there may exist various combinations of delegation modes and locations.
-For instance, if we speak about outsourcing you can outsource your activities to a vendor in your country (onshoring) or to a foreign company (offshoring).
+If your IT company is from the USA, you can outsource to a vendor in your immediate area (onshoring) or abroad which is called offshoring (for instance, outsourcing Argentinian developers).
 In a similar way, if you’re considering outstaffing, you can either hire a dedicated team in your location (onshoring), in a neighboring country (nearshoring), or in another country (offshoring) to handle all the issues more cost-effectively.

 Related article: Outsourcing VS Offshoring

 We can summarize the relationships between the concepts discussed and different combinations of outsourcing, outstaffing, and offshoring as follows: